mohalim/Deep-Temporal-Model-HAR/README.md

 ![](https://github.com/mohalim/Temporal-Model-HAR/blob/main/Fig1_Proposed%20Model.png)

-## Cited
+## Citation
-If you have any questions about details, let me know.
-If you find it helpfutl in your work, feel free to quote
+If you have any questions about the details, let me know.
+If you find it helpful in your work, feel free to cite
 ```
 @article{mohd2022deep,
   title={Deep Temporal Conv-LSTM for Activity Recognition},